Partially stripped wallpaper hanging off a wall, removing wallpaper without damaging the drywall behind

 Mix your removal solution in the sprayer:

-- Easy mix: hot water + 1/4 cup fabric softener per gallon.
-Sounds weird, works great.
+• Easy mix: hot water + 1/4 cup fabric softener per gallon.
+Old painters’ trick, the softener keeps the paste from re-setting while you work.

-Spray a section of the wall (about 4×4 feet) heavily — like, soak it.
+Spray a section of the wall (about 4×4 feet) heavily, soak it.
 The water seeps through your scored perforations and dissolves the wallpaper paste underneath.

 Spray the section again.
 Wait another 5 minutes.